 Through the years I’ve participated in many DofE expeditions, along with supervising lots too!
 Here are my top 5 Do’s and Don’ts you should remember on your next DofE expedition!

 Do buy the right kit for your expedition.
-You need to buy decent waterproof jacket and trousers (whatever the time of year, you never know!) you also need to have suncream and a hat.
-You can easily be caught out, even if it isn’t hot, the sun can still be a risk.
+You need to buy decent waterproof jacket and trousers (whatever the time of year, you never know!), there’s nothing worse than getting soaked the first day of your expedition, and staying soggy for the following days.
+You also need to have suncream and a hat – it is better to stay prepared.
+The sun can be strong, even when it is cloudy.
 At the end of the day, there is no such thing as bad weather, only bad kit!
+The Project X team always recommend quick-dry clothing for adventures like DofE, so if you do get soaked you’ll dry out.
+But, also if it’s hot, you can rinse your clothing out in the evening to keep you a little fresher!

-Don’t take the bear essentials, but at the same time, don’t over pack!
+Don’t take the bare essentials, but at the same time, don’t over pack!
 The key is to only take what you need for the length of your DofE expedition.
-All you need for Bronze and Silver is one set of walking clothes, a spare, full waterproofs and maybe shorts and a tee for the evenings.
-For Gold you can take the same, and either one extra set of clothes or if your clothes are quick drying, you could take travel soap and wash them at your camp.
+All you need for Bronze and Silver is one set of walking clothes, a spare set, full waterproofs and maybe shorts and a tee for the evenings.
+For Gold, you can take the same, and either one extra set of clothes or if your clothes are quick drying, you could take travel soap and wash them at your camp.

 2. DofE Kit

 Don’t rush and just grab what you think you need.
 You might forget something vital to your DofE, or end up finding out your kit is faulty whilst out on your expedition.
 Your rucksack can hurt your back if it is missing straps and clips.
-Your tent could leak – you and your kit will all be soaked (wet kit means heavy kit).
-And your Trangia could be dangerous to use if there is a problem, or impossible to cook on!
+Your tent could leak – you and your kit will all be soaked (wet kit means your rucksack will weigh more).
+And your stove could be dangerous to use if there is a problem, or impossible to cook on!

 4. Leave only footprints